id12026/AI-Powered-Documentation-Improvement-Agent/README.md

                 "flesch_kincaid": 12.5,
                 "gunning_fog": 15.3
             },
             "assessment": "Flesch-Kincaid Grade: 12.5, Gunning Fog: 15.3.
 The tone is technical.
-Content is complex for marketers.
+The content is complex for marketers.
 Long sentences reduce clarity.", "suggestions": [
                 "Use a positive tone, e.g., 'You can easily set up campaigns'.", "Simplify sentences, e.g., replace 'orchestration' with 'delivery'.",